MetaVu/MetaVu-Remote/docs/source/index.rst

 Welcome to MetaVu's documentation!
 ===================================

-Lumache has its documentation hosted on Read the Docs.
+Lumache has its documentation hosted on Read the Docs.11

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.